NFL says coaches may return to team facilities next week, but keeping all teams equal a primary goal

 NFL coaches may be allowed back into team facilities as early as next week, according to a memo the league released to teams Thursday, with a hope that some players could return “on a limited basis’’ before the end of the offseason program in June.

-The memo was sent following the conclusion of the league’s annual May meeting Thursday, which was held virtually and also included votes on a few rules change proposals and other regular business.
+The memo was sent following the conclusion of the league’s annual May meeting Thursday, which was held virtually and included votes on a few rules change proposals and other regular business.

-The NFL last week allowed teams to begin re-opening facilities to non-coaching and non-playing personnel in areas where it is allowed.
+Last week, the NFL allowed teams to begin reopening facilities to non-coaching and non-playing personnel in areas where it is allowed.

-The NFL’s memo said Thursday its expectation is that it will be able to add coaches returning as part of the next phase of re-opening facilities, which will also include teams being allowed to reopen ticket offices, retail shops and what it calls other “customer-facing facilities.”
+The NFL’s memo said Thursday its expectation is that it will be able to add coaches returning as part of the next phase of reopening facilities, which will also include teams being allowed to reopen ticket offices, retail shops and what it calls other “customer-facing facilities.”
 Teams will be allowed to reopen those facilities, if it falls within state and local guidelines, on Monday.

-The Seahawks’ facility in Renton, though, remains closed for now as part of the state’s stay-at-home order due to the coronavirus pandemic that runs through May 31.
+The Seahawks’ facility in Renton remains closed for now as part of the state’s stay-at-home order due to the coronavirus pandemic that runs through May 31.

 But the NFL’s memo Thursday appeared to hold out the idea that the league will work with state governments to try to keep teams on an even playing field.

-The memo, in fact, reiterated that one of the league’s goals as it attempts to reopen some operations is that the reopening “is conducted in a manner that is competitively fair.’’
+The memo reiterated that one of the league’s goals as it attempts to reopen some operations is that the reopening “is conducted in a manner that is competitively fair.’’

 The memo further stated that the league “is actively working with Governors and other state and local authorities in those states that have not yet announced definitive plans and will confirm the precise date on which coaches can return to the facility as soon as possible.’’